HudoGriz/QTLspyer/README.md

 ## About

-This application was created as my master thesis project.
-Its goal is to make a **QTL bulk** analysis using NGS data faster, repeatable and easier for the user.
+This application was created as my master's thesis project.
+Its goal is to make a **QTL bulk** analysis using NGS data faster, repeatable and user-friendly.
 This is achieved by using a `python` script which connects **GATK** tools into a customizable pipeline.
 A `R Shiny` app allows for easy pipeline customization, data filtration and result visualization.
+To increase the ease of use and portability, QTLspyer is fully contained inside a **Docker** image and can be run on any operating system with Docker support.
+Furthermore, the user is not required to manually install any software involved in a QTL analysis.
+The application guides the user through the analysis by providing a detailed description of every required step and setting, while also providing sane default values of each parameter.
+QTLspyer can analyse data from any organism if correct annotation and reference data is provided.

-To spare the users from all the installation steps of tools and dependencies the whole project is available in form of a Docker image.
-To simplify the installation process scripts for installing on **Windows 10** and **Linux** have been provided.
-All that the user is required to manually install is a **Docker** version compatible with his os.
+To simplify the installation process, scripts for starting the app on **Windows 10** and **Linux** have been provided.
+In order for the scripts to work Docker has to be installed in advance.
 * Project status: **prototype**

 Docker image: